 In a famous episode, a customer in first class had what sounds like a dreadful Indian-themed meal on a flight.
 The letter he wrote to Branson was both funny and disturbing.
 The passenger described one item as a “miscellaneous central cuboid of beige matter.”

-The most significant part of the story isn’t the letter, though, it’s how Branson responded.
-He invited the passenger to help Virgin overhaul its menu.
-He also later asked the passenger to be on the board of the airline’s culinary council.
+The most significant part of the story isn’t the letter, though; it’s how Branson responded.
+He invited the passenger to help Virgin overhaul its menu and later asked the passenger to be on the board of the airline’s culinary council.

-Takeaway: A customer complaint is a gift, so treat them as opportunities to engage and win over your customers.
-Respond promptly, listen actively, and involve them in finding solutions if possible.
+Takeaway: A customer complaint is a gift, so treat it as an opportunity to engage and win over your customers.
+Respond promptly, listen actively, and, if possible, involve them in finding solutions.
 By transforming negative experiences into positive interactions, you can turn dissatisfied customers into loyal advocates.

 5) Zappos: Empower Your Employees to Wow Your Customers